Two Thirds Divided by Three: A Deep Dive into Fractions

 [---] --- [---] --- [---] (The whole is divided into three equal parts, and two of them are shaded.)

 Now, we need to divide this shaded area into three equal parts.
 This means dividing each of the two-thirds into three smaller parts.
 The whole bar is now divided into nine equal parts (3 x 3 = 9), and only two of these smaller parts are still shaded.
-Therefore, the answer is 2/9.
+So, the answer is 2/9.

 Method 3: Converting to Improper Fractions and Decimals (Optional)